 We broadly explore and uncover novel biological targets that we can exploit to generate therapeutic candidates with our partners.

 We partner with companies across the industry to in-license clinical-stage compounds, for which we have identified activity in new indications.

 Joint development of existing programs — we work with experienced, development teams to rapidly execute preclinical and clinical development.

 We work with commercial partners committed to maximizing program value for patients.

 We partner with similarly innovative, forward-thinking companies that want to expand their pipelines and increase their impact.
-Some of the companies we’ve partnered with to-date include Bayer Pharmaceuticals, and Sanofi to identify new uses for clinical-stage small molecules.
+Some of the companies we’ve partnered with to-date include Bayer Pharmaceuticals and Sanofi.

 We are always open to new partnerships where our vision of radically improving people’s lives, and re-engineering drug discovery, are aligned.
 In 2018 we received a grant from the Bill & Melinda Gates Foundation to accelerate the discovery of potential drugs to treat malaria and, at the same time, broaden our platform to address other infectious diseases.